MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 For completeness, we provide below instructions for replicating the approaches used in previous relevant publications.
-Note that the implementations provided below are not necessarily *exactly* as published, but close approximations nonetheless.
-Any differences in implementation are highlighted where relevant.
+Note that the implementations provided below are not necessarily *exactly* as published, but aim to be close approximations nonetheless.

 Spherical deconvolution and Constrained spherical deconvolution